flyingpianoman/TorrentGrease/Adr.md

 In this document we'll record all architecture decisions and the rationale behind them.
 Decisions are sorted by date (oldest a lowest).

 ## CQRS and background jobs
-Background jobs will be implemented by Hangfire with an inmemory db (not support for sqlite yet, and presistance isn't required).
+Background jobs will be implemented by Hangfire with a sqlite db.

 For a quick and responsive user experience, user actions should not block and wait but rather send a command and get notified on completion (or failure).
 In software architecture with multiple services a messagebroker is often used to fulfill this need.